sgzmd/blog/content/posts/korean-digital-ecosystem-part-ii-welcome-to-galapagos.md

 One modern example is ISMS-P — the Information Security and Personal Information Management System certification framework operated under Korea's security/privacy regime.

+{{% sidenote %}}
-_(now, a clarification before someone sends me a 47-message LinkedIn essay: GDPR and ISMS-P aren't equivalent things.
+Now, a clarification before someone sends me a 47-message LinkedIn essay: GDPR and ISMS-P aren't equivalent things.
 GDPR is legislation governing personal-data processing; ISMS-P is a security and privacy management-system certification framework.
-ISMS-P also absolutely contains risk-management requirements — it isn't just a pile of random configuration settings)_
+ISMS-P also absolutely contains risk-management requirements — it isn't just a pile of random configuration settings
+{{% /sidenote %}}

 The difference in philosophy becomes obvious once you get into the implementation guidance.
 The official 2023 ISMS-P guide, for example, still lists hiding the SSID and MAC-address authentication among top-notch must-have wireless-network security measures — controls that [modern platform guidance explicitly treats as ineffective or even counterproductive](https://support.apple.com/en-us/102766).

 It is a tiny example, but a revealing one: once a control becomes something an auditor can tick, its relationship with actual security can become surprisingly optional.

+{{< mark >}}
-**Prescriptive security regulation has an expiry date.
-Compliance infrastructure does not.**
+Prescriptive regulations have an expiry date.
+Compliance infrastructure doesn't.{{< /mark >}}

-# When Regulation Becomes Architecture
+## When Regulation Becomes Architecture

 Let's imagine that instead of saying: